coder/coder/docs/cli/coder_server.md

                                                      Consumes $CODER_REDIRECT_TO_ACCESS_URL
       --secure-auth-cookie                           Controls if the 'Secure' property is set on browser session cookies.
                                                      Consumes $CODER_SECURE_AUTH_COOKIE
+      --session-duration duration                    The token expiry duration for browser sessions.
+Sessions may last longer if they are actively making requests, but this functionality can be disabled via --disable-session-expiry-refresh.
+                                                     Consumes $CODER_MAX_SESSION_EXPIRY (default 24h0m0s)
       --ssh-keygen-algorithm string                  The algorithm to use for generating ssh keys.
 Accepted values are "ed25519", "ecdsa", or "rsa4096".
                                                      Consumes $CODER_SSH_KEYGEN_ALGORITHM (default "ed25519")
       --swagger-enable                               Expose the swagger endpoint via /swagger.